frankjiang/pinyin4j/README.md

 pinyin4j
 ========

-A library for operating comma-seperate value files.
+A simply utility for calling Pinyin4J™ framework.